Steve Justice Studio

 Unpopular ethnic group + Unpopular politics = The usual suspects.

-Nicola Sacco and Bartolomeo Vanzetti are as inseparable in our minds as Bonnie & Clyde, Dean Martin & Jerry Lewis, Caspar and Pollux, The Smothers Brothers, Republicans and sexism, or Chang and Eng (who were Barnum’s co-joined twins — sick, I know).
+Nicola Sacco and Bartolomeo Vanzetti are as inseparable in our minds as Bonnie & Clyde.
+Dean Martin & Jerry Lewis.
+Caspar and Pollux.
+The Smothers Brothers.
+Republicans and sexism, or Chang and Eng (* Barnum’s co-joined twins — sick, I know).
 In this painting I correct the order in which our heroes are usually photographically shown, by placing Sacco on the left and Vanzetti on the right.
 The gagootz and the hot-head.
-They showed up every day in the courtroom for years (their trial dragged on for seven), dressing like governors and courteously removing their hats for judges, ladies, photographers and executioners.
+They showed up every day in the courtroom daily for the seven years of their trial, dressed like governors and courteously removing their hats for judges, ladies, photographers and executioners.

-Neapolitan ice cream in the background plays the part of the Italian flag, but with a twist, though neither man was Neapolitan or could afford ice cream.
+Neapolitan ice cream in the background plays the part of the Italian flag, though neither man was Neapolitan, nor were they crazy about Neapolitan ice cream.
+I’ve noticed that few Italians are.
+While they were in jail, they both preferred limon gelato with a double espresso after their secondi plata.

-I feel I captured Sacco & Vanzetti as well as an artist can, but the Bridgewater, Massachusetts Police captured them first.
+I feel I captured Sacco & Vanzetti about as well as an artist can, but the Bridgewater, Massachusetts Police captured them first.
 Coincidentally, both men died on the same day, on August 23, 1927.
-They were both innocent, but Vanzetti deserved the noose for his outrageous moustache alone.
-Don’t be too impressed, his sister’s was even bigger.
+They didn’t even have to be uncuffed.
+Both were innocent, but Vanzetti deserved the noose for his outrageous moustache alone.
+Don’t be too impressed — his sister’s was even bigger.
+Mi scusi!